Click fraud is a serious problem in PPC. Here's more on the concept and how to combat it.

 Some tech-savvy users will check their server logs to see who has connected to their web site.
 However, this quickly poses the question of how do I identify how they found me?

 Without tracking it’s pretty much unfeasible.

 5. I’m fine – My campaign is too small

 Smaller advertisers are certainly not immune.
 It just takes one competitor to see your ad and this could make it a target of unscrupulous competitors.
 With costs quickly mounting, you’ll be out of pocket quickly and this will begin to affect your whole PPC campaign.

 Monitoring your PPC campaigns

 Using software like Adzooma is a great way to be notified if there is a sudden increase (or decrease) in clicks at a high cost that are not converting.
-An automated system like this will help for you to see the increase in clicks quickly and allow you to react.
+An automation platform like this will help you to see the increase in clicks quickly and allow you to react.

 What can you do to protect yourself against click fraud?